 Invention Education teaches essential skills that all students need, whether they become inventors or not.
 It provides a safe learning environment that encourages students to take risks, experience failure, and be comfortable in ambiguity.
 Students develop increased self-confidence, more resilience, and stronger leadership skills, all of which they’ll need to effectively address future challenges, regardless of what path they pursue.

 What funding is required to implement Invention Education?

 Funding required to implement Invention Education varies according to setting (e.g. in school, afterschool, museum etc.), dosage, model (e.g. course, competition), materials used, and number of students involved.
-For more information on the different types and levels of funding, please contact firstname.lastname@example.org.
+See a sample of our Network members here to learn more about different Invention Education models.